-Sedimentation Event Sensor: New Ocean Instrument for in-situ Imaging and Fluorometry of Sinking Particulate
+Sedimentation Event Sensor: new ocean instrument for in-situ imaging and fluorometry of sinking particulate matter

-P.R.
-McGill, R. Henthorn, L.E.
-Bird, C.L.
-Huffard, D. Klimov, and K.L.
-Smith, Jr.

-3910Index Terms—macrophotography, particulate
+Paul R. McGill1*, Richard G. Henthorn1, Larry E. Bird1, Christine L. Huffard1, Dennis V. Klimov1, and Kenneth L. Smith, Jr. 1

+1Monterey Bay Aquarium Research Institute

+*Corresponding author: Monterey Bay Aquarium Research Institute, 7700 Sandholdt Rd, Moss Landing, CA 95039; Phone: +1-831-775-1738; email: mcgill@mbari.org

+Running head— Sedimentation Event Sensor

+Keywords— autonomous oceanographic instrumentation, macrophotography, sediment trap, sinking particulate matter

+Abstract

+Measuring the quantity and composition of sinking particulate matter is key to understanding biogeochemical processes in the ocean.
+This has been done in the past with sequencing sediment traps, which collect and store particulate matter in sample bottles for subsequent laboratory analysis.
+Having a limited number of bottles, these traditional traps force the user to choose between finer time resolution and longer deployment duration.
+We have built a new sediment trap that analyzes the collected material in situ, eliminating the need to preserve and store the samples.
+This new instrument, the Sedimentation Event Sensor (SES), captures macro images of the sample with front and back lighting, and takes fluorometric measurements in two bands as a proxy for the presence of chlorophyll a and accessory pigments.
+The SES can process 5,600 samples during a single deployment, which is the equivalent of 15 samples per day for more than a year.
+Here we describe the design of the SES and present the results of its first three deployments at 3910 m depth.

 Introduction

 Resolving biogeochemical cycling in the ocean is heavily dependent on measuring particulate matter fluxes.
-Inverted funnels and cylinders have been used over the past four decades to collect particulate matter sinking through the water column and to estimate fluxes of biogenic and mineral material in all major regions of the world ocean (Honjo 1980; Knauer et al. 1979) [1] [2].
+Funnels and cylinders have been used over the past four decades to collect particulate matter sinking through the water column and to estimate fluxes of biogenic and mineral material in all major regions of the world ocean (Honjo 1980; Knauer et al. 1979) [1] [2].
 These sediment traps can be either moored at discrete depths through the water column or on autonomous free-drifting devices set to float at pre-determined depths or density surfaces (Buesseler et al. 2007) [3].
-To estimate fluxes all these designs require the retrieval and subsequent laboratory analysis of collected samples, which are typically chemically preserved in situ.
+To estimate particle fluxes all of these designs require the retrieval and subsequent laboratory analysis of collected samples, which are typically chemically preserved in situ.
 Sequencing sediment traps, which open and close a series of collection bottles at pre-programmed times, are typically necessary for producing long time-series collections, but are limited by the number of sample bottles available (Honjo and Doherty 1988) [4].

-Our goal was to develop an instrument, the Sedimentation Event Sensor (SES), that could 1) be moored at abyssal depths, 2) temporarily capture particulate matter sinking through the water column, 3) produce highresolution images from collected particulates, ) work at any desired sampling frequency, hours to days, for deployment periods of up to a year, and ) finally particulates rather than samples subsequent analysis.
-The resulting time-series of high-definition images and optical data could then be processed to estimate biological origin, quantity, size, and fluorescent quality of sinking particulate matter without the need to store or preserve samples.
-For biogenic material, the organic carbon and nitrogen content could then be estimated from similar material collected in conventional sediment traps.
+Our goal was to develop an instrument, the Sedimentation Event Sensor (SES), that could 1) be moored at abyssal depths, 2) temporarily capture particulate matter sinking through the water column, 3) produce high-resolution images of collected particulates, 4) make fluorometric measurements to estimate the chlorophyll content of collected particulates, 5) work at any desired sampling frequency from hours to days, for deployment periods of up to a year, and 6) discard the particulates collected rather than preserving samples for subsequent laboratory analysis.
+The resulting time-series of high-definition images and optical data could then be processed to estimate biological origin, quantity, size distribution, and fluorescent quality of sinking particulate matter without the need to store or preserve samples, or handle toxic preservatives.
+For biogenic material, the organic carbon and nitrogen content could then be estimated from similar material collected concurrently in conventional sediment traps.